salmiac/pi-steer/README.md

 ## Raspberry Pi Pico W

 Is used as standalone IMU.
 [README.md](imu-pico-w/README.md)

+If GPS is connected to Raspberry Pi serial port, there is just not enough IO-pins for IMU.

 ## Raspberry Pi pinout
 |Device|pin|Pi GPIO|Pi pin|Pi pin|Pi GPIO|pin|Device|